 Benefits of Drinking Honey Water

-Honey is a sweet, vicious substance that is created by certain types of honeybees that extract nutrient-rich nectar from flowers.
+Honey is a sweet, viscous substance that is created by certain types of honeybees that extract nutrient-rich nectar from flowers.

 Raw honey is a crude form of honey immediately taken out of the cells of the honeycombs within a beehive.
 It isn’t pasteurized or heated to very high temperatures, keeping its enzymes and pollen intact.